spgumd/spgumd.github.io/_pages/about.md

 **3. Increase SPI’s focus on racial equity policy.
 This includes raising our own awareness of how policy impacts people of color in science, and also doing more to actively identify and promote evidence-based racial equity policies.**
 **4. Maintain accountability.
 History has shown us that policy change happens during short windows when issues are receiving national attention.
 SPI commits to following through to help ensure that policy is implemented across domains.**

-**Specific opportunities and events to fulfill these commitments will be planned on our Slack workspace [spiativa.slack.com)] and promoted on social media [@SPIatUVA](https://twitter.com/SPIatUVA).
-If you would like to take part in our efforts, please contact [spiatuva@gmail.com].
+**Specific opportunities and events to fulfill these commitments will be planned on our Slack workspace (spiativa.slack.com) and promoted on social media [@SPIatUVA](https://twitter.com/SPIatUVA).
+If you would like to take part in our efforts, please contact (mailto:spiatuva@gmail.com).
 We also highlight that SPI seeks to provide a safe space for learning about how to be an advocate, and are always learning more ourselves.
 We welcome all comments, questions, and suggestions about these aims.**

 **In solidarity,**

 **SPI leadership team**

+## About
 We are a student organization empowering graduate students and post-docs to be more informed and involved in science policy.
 Our organization seeks to (1) enhance awareness among graduate students in engineering and science disciplines about fellowship and career opportunities in science policy; (2) provide support and resources for graduate students and post-docs pursuing opportunities in science policy; (3) conduct professional development events to prepare graduate students for careers in science policy; (4) facilitate community outreach and advocacy opportunities to increase understanding of scientific research among the community and support evidence-based policies.